joungmin-choi/DeepMicroGen/README.md

 2. You can get the final output **'imputed_dataset_from_DeepMicroGen.csv'**.

 ## Contact
-If you have any questions or problems, please contact to **joungmin At vt.edu**.
+If you have any questions or problems, please contact to **joungmin AT vt.edu**.